PhysicsRemotelab/documentation/rlab-proxy.md

 ```
 npm start
 ```
-There is no particular service to visit to test application, it just runs in background and listens for other application requests.
+There is no particular service to visit to test application, it runs in background, listens and delegates requests for other applications.